johannschopplich/johannschopplich.com/README.md

 npm run build
 ```

-If you have caching enabled, make sure to whipe the cache after each build:
+If you have caching enabled, make sure to wipe the cache after each build:

 ```bash
 rm -rf storage/cache/johannschopplich.com
 ```

-> ℹ️ If you have set up the server, just run `./scripts/deploy.sh`.
-It will take care of pulling latest changes and building the latest assets.
+> ℹ️ If you have set up the project on a server, just run `./scripts/deploy.sh`.
+It will take care of pulling latest changes and building the assets.

 ### Deployment